Skip to main content

 Bike Share

-Our Reggie Rides program lets students check out a bike for free at the Student Fitness Center.
+The Reggie Rides program also lets students check out a bike for free on a daily basis at the Student Fitness Center.
 All bikes must be returned on the same day before the end of the SFC business hours.

 Local Bike Organizations